palveVaishnav/ArogyArpan/README.md

 ## Content for Web

-- Why to Join
+- **Why to Join:**

-    Doctors :

-    Fundraiser :

-    Donors :
+  - **Doctors:**
+  - **Fundraiser:**
+  - **Donors:**

 ---

-## Millap :
+### Inspiration from Milaap:

-> On 12th August I Came across this site while looking for ngo websites .They are doing exactly what I wanted, but their idea is more refined as they are doing it for a really long time and had raised about 2000+ Cr of amount through their website for the community.
-I really loved there site and it also gave a lot of good ideas to improve my project.
-I improvised few of my components and pages like the main fundraiser page, it also reflects in the UI.
+> On 12th August, I came across this site while looking for NGO websites.
+They are doing exactly what I wanted, but their idea is more refined as they have been doing it for a long time and have raised about 2000+ Cr of amount through their website for the community.
+I really loved their site, and it also gave me a lot of good ideas to improve my project.
+I improvised a few of my components and pages, like the main fundraiser page, and it also reflects in the UI.
->